georgealex55/Sapio/docs/POP_CULTURE_SOURCE_AND_IMMERSION_QUESTIONNAIRE.md

 ### G-01.
 What should SAPIO feel like most often?
 Select up to five.

-- [ ] A brilliant friend who always knows what is about to become popular
+- X A brilliant friend who always knows what is about to become popular
-- [ ] A premium digital magazine
+- X A premium digital magazine
-- [ ] A cultural intelligence terminal
+- X A cultural intelligence terminal
-- [ ] A late-night discovery channel
+- X A late-night discovery channel
-- [ ] A personalized research librarian
+- X A personalized research librarian
-- [ ] A trend forecaster
+- X A trend forecaster
-- [ ] A provocative salon
+- X A provocative salon
-- [ ] A visual moodboard
+- X A visual moodboard
 - [ ] A serious evidence desk
-- [ ] A fast-moving social feed
+- X A fast-moving social feed
 - [ ] Other:

 ### G-02.
 Rank the main reasons you would open SAPIO.

-- [ ] Discover something before everyone else
+- X Discover something before everyone else
-- [ ] Understand why a trend is happening
+- X Understand why a trend is happening
-- [ ] Find unusual communities and conversations
+- X Find unusual communities and conversations
-- [ ] See evidence behind cultural claims
+- X See evidence behind cultural claims
-- [ ] Find products, media, food, fashion, or experiences
+- X Find products, media, food, fashion, or experiences
-- [ ] Follow recurring stories over time
+- X Follow recurring stories over time
-- [ ] Enter an immersive after-dark experience
+- X Enter an immersive after-dark experience
-- [ ] Save ideas for later
+- X Save ideas for later
 - [ ] Other:

 ### G-03.
 How surprising should the default feed be?

 - [ ] Mostly familiar subjects with occasional surprises
 - [ ] Balanced familiar and unfamiliar
-- [ ] Strongly exploratory
+- X Strongly exploratory
-- [ ] Highly unpredictable but still relevant
+- X Highly unpredictable but still relevant
-- [ ] Different by time of day
+- X Different by time of day

 ### G-04.
 How intellectual should the writing be?

 - [ ] Fast and plain
-- [ ] Smart but accessible
+- X Smart but accessible
-- [ ] Graduate-level when useful
+- X Graduate-level when useful
 - [ ] Highly academic in evidence views
-- [ ] Adjustable per card
+- X Adjustable per card

 ### G-05.
 How provocative should SAPIO be?

 - [ ] Conservative
 - [ ] Curious but restrained
 - [ ] Bold without being explicit
-- [ ] Highly provocative in NOCTURNE
+- X Highly provocative in NOCTURNE
 - [ ] Adjustable by channel

 ### G-06.
 Which audiences should SAPIO understand especially well?

-- [ ] Black American culture
+- X Black American culture
-- [ ] Southern U.S. culture
+- X Southern U.S. culture
-- [ ] Urban professionals
+- X Urban professionals
-- [ ] Tradespeople and technical workers
+- X Tradespeople and technical workers
-- [ ] Creators and designers
+- X Creators and designers
-- [ ] Academics and researchers
+- X Academics and researchers
-- [ ] Entrepreneurs
+- X Entrepreneurs
-- [ ] Men’s culture
+- X Men’s culture
-- [ ] Women’s culture
+- X Women’s culture
 - [ ] LGBTQ+ culture
 - [ ] Gen Z
 - [ ] Millennials
 - [ ] Gen X
-- [ ] Global English-speaking culture
+- X Global English-speaking culture
 - [ ] Other:

 ### G-07.
 Geographic priority.

 - [ ] United States first
-- [ ] U.S. with strong global context
+- X U.S. with strong global context
-- [ ] Fully global English
+- X Fully global English
 - [ ] City-level trends where possible
 - [ ] Regional feeds
 - [ ] Specific regions/cities: